mridley2014/ECE2551-Spam-Classifier/README.md

 ###Technical Requirements

 This section will explain the details of how to complete this assigment.
-This assigment is not being unit tested using the **Catch** framework.
+This assigment will not being unit tested using the **Catch** framework.

 #### Function Descriptions